ibm-cloud-docs/openpages/administer.md

 IBM maintains one set of documentation serving both cloud and on-premises {{site.data.keyword.openpages_short}} deployments.
 The {{site.data.keyword.openpages_short}} documentation describes certain features and functions which might not be available in {{site.data.keyword.openpages_full}}.

-If you have any questions about the functionality available in the product version that you are using, contact IBM OpenPages Support
+If you have any questions about the functionality available in the product version that you are using, contact IBM OpenPages Support.

 ## Administration tasks unique to {{site.data.keyword.openpages_short}} as a Service
 {: #Administer_service}

 Most administration tasks are common between {{site.data.keyword.openpages_short}} as a Service and {{site.data.keyword.openpages_short}} on-premises.
-However, some tasks such as quota monitoring, environment management, and some aspects of database management, are unique to {{site.data.keyword.openpages_short}} as a Service.
+However, some tasks such as quota monitoring, environment management, and some aspects of database management, are unique to {{site.data.keyword.openpages_full}}.

 - Adding GRC solutions
 - Updating resouce allocation